SouvikAnalysis/Kharcha/product-bible/02_Uesr_Personas.md

 * Where can I reduce unnecessary expenses?

 If Kharcha helps users answer these questions effortlessly, it has fulfilled its purpose.

+---

+# What We Will Optimize For

+Kharcha is optimized for users who:

+✔ Want quick expense tracking
+✔ Want better awareness of spending
+✔ Prefer simplicity over complexity
+✔ Use their phone daily
+✔ Value actionable insights

+Kharcha is NOT optimized for users who:

+✘ Need advanced accounting
+✘ Require investment portfolio management
+✘ Expect bank-level financial planning